Courses

 SA.502.147.
 East Asian Security.
 4 Credits.

 SA.502.148.
-History of European Integration.
+European Integration and Political Crisis.
 4 Credits.

 This course is concerned with the historical process by which European nation-states have constructed the institution known as the European Union (EU).
 It dealsprimarily with political, diplomatic, and economic history, not legal history or the history of European public policy.
 By the end of the course, students will have aclear picture of principal forces that have driven European integration at the various stages in the 'European Project's' development.